 4. Meditate on the Light

-Lighting a fire is a great way to welcome the solstice and the return of the light.
+Lighting a fire is a great way to welcome the winter solstice and the return of the light.
 If you are unable to light a proper fire, candles will suffice.

 When you light the fire or candles, hold the intention of bringing more light into the world and take a moment to connect with your inner light.
 A simple way to do this is through a short meditation.
 Start by gently gazing into the light of the fire and relax.
 Then, close your eyes and visualize the light within you glowing brighter and brighter.
 Imagine that light glowing so bright it fills your ritual space, your city, country, and eventually the entire planet.

 You can now use your fire to help bring your desires for the coming year into manifestation.
 Write down the things you want to let go of on slips of paper.
 They may include resentments, regrets, worries, fears, toxic relationships, ways of thinking, or any aspects of your life that are not working for you.
 One by one, place each slip into the fire and say out loud what you are releasing.

 Once every slip of paper has been consumed by the fire, take a moment to think of what you want more of in your life.
 These are the things you want to experience and achieve.
 It may be better health, more travel, connection with others, increased abundance, a new job, or anything you feel will benefit you in the coming year.
 Share out loud your wishes for the future.